aeolus-wind/bayesian_stats_econometrics/README.md

 general rule for when to include or exclude a variable?
 The rule is as follows

 Consider independent variable (I) and dependent variable (D)
-1. Consider all paths on the causal graph between I and D
+1. Consider all backdoor paths on the causal graph between I and D
+  - A path is a backdoor path if it has an edge leading to I
   - Note that you can traverse an edge backwards
 2. If the path contains a collider A->B<-C, then do not include the collider variable in the model
   - by including the collider, you are opening a biased path of information
-3. If the path does not include a collider, include the variable
+3. If the path does not include a collider, close the path by including an observable variable along the path
-  - by including the path, you are closing paths of information that you are missing that would otherwise bias your prediction.

 I note that even if you do everything right, there can be 'invisible paths' that you cannot take into account because of unobserved variables.